vectra-ai-research/derf/docs/faq.md

 ## How does the DeRF persist state?

-DeRF uses a remote backend for its Terraform configurations and as such, a S3 bucket is required to initialize and deploy the DeRF.
+The DeRF uses a remote backend for its Terraform configurations and as such, a S3 bucket is required to initialize and deploy The DeRF.
 See `./env-prod/TEMPLATE.conf`.
 This is a requirement because AWS Access Keys are generated during DeRF deployment and the Access Key Secret value will persist in terraform state.
-Its better this persists in an encrypted S3 bucket with appropriate access controls rather than the operators local machine.
+Its better these secrets persists in an encrypted S3 bucket with appropriate access controls rather than the operators local machine.

 ## How can I add my own attack techniques to the DeRF?

-Review the documentation at `docs/user-guide/attack-creation.md` for instructions on creating your own attacks.
+Review the documentation at `docs/user-guide/aws-attack-creation.md` for instructions on creating your own attacks targeting AWS resources.
 See sample attack modules under the `attacks-internal` directory.

 ## Can I use the DeRF to execute attack techniques against my own infrastructure?